 What it is: News content usually takes one of two forms: a news piece about any company developments, investments or events, or an item related to local or national news.
 The important thing here is that the content doesn’t just entertain – it educates too.

-As news content is often industry specific, it can establish a business as being authoritative on a particular topic.
+As news content is often industry-specific, it can establish a business as being authoritative on a particular topic.
 This authority can lead to more opportunities in the business world, as well as increased trust and respect from customers.

 Who does it well: BBC

 The BBC’s “The Editors” blog is a mixture of content from editors, reporters and journalists working at the corporation, many of whom are experts in specific areas.
-This allows an amazing amount of detail, and offers great insights into areas of the news that may be ignored.
+This allows an amazing amount of detail and offers great insights into areas of the news that may be ignored.

-This is a huge asset for the BBC’s site – as their output is neutral, a personal aspect on world politics allows a deeper insight into the news in a way that would not otherwise be possible.
+This is a huge asset for the BBC’s site – as their output is neutral, a personal aspect of world politics allows a deeper insight into the news in a way that would not otherwise be possible.

-The best thing about each of these categories is that they’re fully customisable; a good content strategy takes into consideration all of the needs a business has and translates it into something engaging, interesting and memorable.
+The best thing about each of these categories is that they’re fully customisable; a good content strategy takes into consideration all of the needs a business has and translates them into something engaging, interesting and memorable.